GoogleCloudPlatform/healthcare/fhir/immunizations_demo/docs/README.md

 First, follow the quickstart guide for the
-[Healthcare API](https://cloud.google.com/healthcare/docs/quickstart) to set up a project and configure the Cloud Healtcare API.
+[Healthcare API](https://cloud.google.com/healthcare/docs/quickstart) to set up a project and configure the Cloud Healthcare API.
 However, instead of creating a service account, follow the instructions on the [OAuth quickstart](https://cloud.google.com/docs/authentication/end-user).
 You will only need the client ID, the client secret (API key) is not required for